dervayja/LectionaryOverlay/README.md

 An elegant desktop overlay with daily commemorations and lectionary readings for Orthodox Christians.
 The program is completely offline and follows the "new calendar" Orthodox liturgical cycle.

+Readings are taken from the New King James Version (NKJV), the same version used in the popular Orthodox Study Bible.

 ![](Pictures/mainform.png)

 ![](Pictures/desktop.PNG)